CP-AND101-22/Meal-Mate/project_spec.md

 Required Features:

 - Display recipes
-- Can search and store recipes in table view format
+  - **Search by name** and display recipes in table view format
+  - Display recipes **by category**

 Stretch Features:

-- Display recipes by category or area
+- Expand search functionality to look up recipes by ingredient
 - Modify recipes to your liking
 - A way of organising your favourite recipes
 - A random meal generator- user can choose area or category or just go with completely random option